-In order to regain compliance with the Minimum Bid Price Requirement, we effected a change to the ratio of our ADSs to our ordinary shares from one ADS representing five ordinary shares to one ADS representing twenty-five ordinary shares on March 13, 2023.
-As a result, the bid price of our ADSs increased proportionally and we expect to regain compliance with the Minimum Bid Price Requirement by March 27, 2023.
-If we do not regain compliance with the Minimum Bid Price Requirement by March 27, 2023, our ADSs will become subject to delisting.
+In order to regain compliance with the Minimum Bid Price Requirement, we may effect a change to the ratio of our ADSs to our ordinary shares.
+If we do not regain compliance with the Minimum Bid Price Requirement by July 3, 2024, our ADSs will become subject to delisting.
 In the event we receive notice that our ADSs are being delisted, the Nasdaq listing rules permit us to appeal a delisting determination to a hearings panel.